Isfahan: Sports

-Isfahan has three association football clubs including Sepahan S.C., Zob Ahan Isfahan F.C., Sanaye Giti Pasand F.C., Polyacryl Esfahan F.C. (historic).
+Isfahan has three association football clubs: Sepahan S.C., Zob Ahan Isfahan F.C., and Sanaye Giti Pasand F.C..
+There was another club, Polyacryl Esfahan F.C., which is now defunct.

-Sepahan has won the most league football titles among Iranian clubs (2002–03, 2009–10, 2010–11, 2011–12 and 2014–15).
+Sepahan has won the most league football titles among Iranian clubs.
 The Foolad Mobarakeh Sepahan handball team plays in the Islamic Republic of Iran Handball Federation.
-Sepahan has a youth women running team that became national champions in 2020.
+Sepahan has a youth women's running team that became national champions in 2020.

 Giti Pasand has a futsal team, Giti Pasand FSC.
 They won the AFC Futsal Club Championship in 2012 and were runners-up in 2013.
 Giti Pasand also fields a women's volleyball team, Giti Pasand Isfahan VC, that plays matches in the Iranian Women's Volleyball League.
 Basketball clubs include Zob Ahan Isfahan BC and Foolad Mahan Isfahan BC.
 There are Pahlevani zoorkhanehs in the city.

 Demographics

 In 2019, the mean age for first marriages was 25 years for females and 30 years for males.

-There are almost 500,000 people living in slums, including in the northern part, and especially in the eastern sector of the city.
+There are almost 500,000 people living in slums, including in the northern part, and especially in the eastern sector, of the city.

 Esfahani is one of the main dialects of Western Persian.
 Jewish districts speak a unique dialect.

 During the Pahlavi era, a large group of the Kurdish Gulbaghi tribe were moved from the north of Kurdistan province to the city of Isfahan and the cities of Kashan and Naein.
 Today, the Gulbaghi tribe are mostly assimilated elements in the population of these cities.

-While immigrants may reside and work in this city, in 12 surrounding communities they are denied entry.
+While immigrants may reside and work in Isfahan, they are denied entry to 12 surrounding communities.

+Neighborhoods

+Among the neighborhoods of Isfahan are the following: